 Research data could be anything that may be needed to validate the results of research.
 Not only is it the product of research, it could also be the starting point for new research.

 Research data could include images, sound/video recordings, artefacts, surveys, questionnaires, interview transcripts, statistical data and analyses, measurements, fieldwork notes.

-Research Data Australia, managed by ARDC, is a cohesive collection of research datasets and resources from all research institutions to make better use of Australia's research outputs.
+Research Data Australia is managed by ARDC and contains many thousands of research datasets and resources from Australian research institutions which fosters collaboration and better use of Australia's research outputs.